alicegodden/polarbear/README.md

 # /R_scripts:
-Rnotebook_rnaseq.Rmd # All R scripts used for generation and analysis of data/plots glm_repeatlandscape.R # GLM modelling of repeat landscape data
+Rnotebook_rnaseq.Rmd # All R scripts used for generation and analysis of data/plots glmm_repeatlandscape.R # GLMM modelling of repeat landscape data